stormchaserroleplaying/stormchaserRPG/Species/Common/HalfOrc/index.md

 Half-orcs average around 6 feet tall, with powerful builds and greenish or grayish skin.
 Their canine teeth often grow long enough to protrude from their mouths, and these "tusks", combined with heavy brows and slightly pointed ears, give them their notoriously bestial appearance.
 While half-orcs may be impressive, few ever describe them as beautiful.
 Despite these obvious orc traits, half-orcs are as varied as their human parents.

 ## Features
+Your half-orc character has certain features deriving from your orc ancestry.

 ### Attribute Score Increase
 Your choice of your Strength or Constitution score and one other attribute score of your choice both increase by 1.